GabeScott/standard-works-vault/General Conference/2015 October - A Summer with Great-Aunt Rose.md

 “And what is that?”
 Eva asked.

 “It is love—the pure love of Christ,” Rose said.
-“You see, everything else in the gospel—all the shoulds and the musts and the thou shalts—lead to love.
+“You see, everything else in the gospel—all the *shoulds* and the *musts* and the *thou shalts*—lead to love.
 When we love God, we want to serve Him.
 We want to be like Him.
-When we love our neighbors, we stop thinking so much about our own problems and help others to solve theirs.”7
+When we love our neighbors, we stop thinking so much about our own problems and help others to solve theirs.”[^7]

 “And that is what makes us happy?”
 Eva asked.

 Great-Aunt Rose nodded and smiled, her eyes filling with tears.
-“Yes, my dear.
-That is what makes us happy.”
+“Yes, my dear. *That* is what makes us happy.”

+## Never the Same

 The next day Eva hugged her great-aunt Rose and thanked her for everything she had done.
 She returned home to her family and her friends and her house and her neighborhood.